 Finally, I have written a number of practice-based case studies for the Economics Network and, with Steve Greenlaw from Mary Washington University, previously edited the chapter on ‘Creative uses of in-class technology’ for the Network’s Handbook for Economics Lecturers.

-Paul’s research comprises several, sometimes interconnected strands crossing disciplinary boundaries between labour economics, HRM, employment relations and employment law.
-A member of the Work, Organisation and Employment Relations Research Centre (WOERRC) at the University of Sheffield, his main area of expertise concerns individual workplace conflict and its resolution.
+My research comprises several, sometimes interconnected strands crossing disciplinary boundaries between labour economics, HRM, employment relations and employment law.
+A member of the Work, Organisation and Employment Relations Research Centre (WOERRC) at the University of Sheffield, my main area of expertise concerns individual workplace conflict and its management and resolution.
 A particular focus has been on Employment Tribunals (ETs), including the factors associated with settlement and pre-hearing resolution, the role of representation, outcomes at hearings, and the consequences for claimants of bringing cases.
 An ESRC-funded project with Susan Corby from Greenwich University looked at the role of lay/non-legal members and included a unique survey of judges and lay members at both the ET and its appellate counterpart.

 Recent invited papers and keynote Lectures

 “Workplace Conflict Interactive Session with Audience Polling”, Civil Mediation Council Conference: Save Time, Save Money, Save Stress, Newcastle, April 2018 (forthcoming); Solihull, October 2017; London, February 2017

 “A ‘Blended’ Approach to TEL Adoption”, 2017 EFMD Conference on Bachelor Programmes, Nottingham, September 2017

 “Developing Conflict Management Systems”, ‘Fight, Flight or Resolution?
 Managing Conflict in the NHS’, NHS Employers Workshop, Birmingham, September 2017